 Skip to main content

-This guide shows you how to detect and handle challenges that require customer authentication or verification before a transaction can continue.
+This guide shows you how to detect and handle challenges that require customer authentication or verification before MoonPay can continue an action.

 Prerequisites